-Dr. Richard Corbin and Dr. Bruce Corbin are experienced restorative dentists in Bayside, NY.
-They offer many types of dental bridges to their patients as a replacement for damaged or missing teeth.
-A dental bridge is a custom made dental restoration in our Bayside dentist office.
-Dentists commonly use them to “bridge” a gap present in an arch caused by missing teeth.
-A bridge can replace a single missing tooth or several consecutive missing teeth.
+Dr. Richard Corbin and Dr. Bruce Corbin are restorative dentists in Bayside, NY.
+We offer many types of dental bridges to our patients as a replacement for damaged or missing teeth.
+A dental bridge is a custom-made dental restoration in our Bayside dentist office.
+Dentists commonly use them to “bridge” a gap present in an arch caused by lost teeth.
+A dental bridge can replace a single missing tooth or several consecutive missing teeth.
 If you have lost teeth due to tooth decay or other reason, a dental bridge may be right for you.

 Types of Dental Bridges